cloud-barista/cb-store/README.md

 CB-Store is a common repository for managing Meta Info of Cloud-Barista.
 You can choose NUTSDB or ETCD for repository of CB-Store.

-  A.	NUTSDB: Embedded Key-Value Store on the Local Filesysem.
+  A.	NUTSDB: Embedded Key-Value Store on the Local Filesystem.
       - https://github.com/xujiajun/nutsdb

   B.	ETCD(Client V3.0): Distributed Key-Value Store